ghz1302/AdvanceLane/writeup_template.md

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![alt text][image2]

+I used function 'mask_image' in 2nd code cell and 'c2.undistort'.

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image.
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ![alt text][image3]

+I used function 'get_threshold' in 3rd code cell, after warp image.

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.